Certification of continuous-variable gates using average channel-fidelity witnesses

 \section{Sample Complexities and Proofs of Theorems}

-In this section we show how to use the median-of-means estimation protocol in order to estimate all the expectation values defined in Sec. \ref{SectionIV} and prove the sample complexities presented in Sec. \ref{SectionIII}.
+In this appendix we show how to use the median-of-means estimation protocol in order to estimate all the expectation values defined in Sec. \ref{SectionIV} and prove the sample complexities presented in Sec. \ref{SectionIII}.

 First, we define the general framework of the median-of-means protocol \cite{Nemirovsky1983, Jerrum1986}.
 Let $Y$ be a random variable with variance $\sigma^{2} = \mathbb{E}(Y^{2}) - \mathbb{E}^{2}(Y)$, and let $\epsilon > 0$ be the estimation error.
 We divide the $N$ experimental data points in $B$ batches of size $\floor{N / B}$ such that each batch $\omega$ has $N_{(\omega)} = 34 \, \sigma^{2} / \epsilon^{2}$ independent copies of Y. Note that $N = B \, N_{(\omega)}$.
 Then, we calculate the empirical mean $\mathbb{E}^{(\omega)}(Y)$ for every batch as